-OFWs can also apply for a loan but they must earn a minimum monthly income of $1,000 and have been working for the current employer for the last two years.
+OFWs can also apply for a loan but they must earn a minimum monthly income of $1,000 and have been working for their current employer for the last two years.

 While the Metrobank home loan seems enticing, take note that it is only for Filipinos who are administrative or ranking officers.

-Metrobank has three types of business loans which are SME Credit Line, SME Short-term Loan, and Long-term Loan.
-These loans are secured loans which will require a collateral.
+Metrobank has three business loans: SME Credit Line, SME Short-term Loan, and Long-term Loan.
+These loans are secured loans that will require collateral.

 The minimum amount you can borrow is P1 million.
-If you are just planning to have a micro-business, then you may have to consider just getting a personal loan from another provider.
+If you plan to have a micro-business, you may have to consider getting a personal loan from another provider.

-If you apply for a Metrobank Credit Card you’ll need a clear photocopy of valid government ID, your proof of income, Certificate of Employment and details of your other credit card if applicable.
+Metrobank Personal Loan application for a Credit Card needs a clear photocopy of your valid government ID, proof of income, Certificate of Employment, and details of your other credit card if applicable.